 STAPLES Center's operations team works with various partners to separate and divert recyclables from our waste stream.
 In full compliance with California AB 2176 we work every year to document and achieve a minimum of a 50 percent diversion rate.
 At this point we collect cardboard, wood pallets, electronic waste and with the help of both our concessions partner Levy Restaurants we collect glass, plastic and aluminum beverage containers.

 Throughout the year, STAPLES Center will be working to expand these programs and divert more waste from landfills to recycling.
 Working with their partner Waste Management as well as the Los Angeles Department of Public Works, Bureau of Sanitation to get their suggestions and/or recommendations on how to increase recycling and to ensure the arena is up to date on the best and most effective waste reduction and recycling programs.

-Over 60% of STAPLES Center cleaning products qualify as green.
+STAPLES Center purchases all cleaning products and 100% are green sealed certified.
 STAPLES Center is committed to continually exploring different options and new products that certified 'green' cleaning chemicals as they hit market.

 STAPLES Center works to encourage public transportation through partnerships with teams like the Los Angeles Kings who offer ticket discounts to metro riders as well as offering secure bike racks for guest use.

 STAPLES Center fans attending events are encouraged to take the Metro and other forms of public transportation to the venue, several of the teams offer ticket packages in conjunction with Metro.
 The venue has also installed a sufficient supply of bike racks on the venue property.